 Is the word choice precise, varied, and appropriate?

 The two readers' scores are then averaged.
 If the essay receives a score of 2 or higher, the essay score is combined with the multiple-choice score to form a composite.
-If a candidate receives a score of 1 or 1.5 on the essay , there will be no composite score, and the candidate must retake both the essay and multiple choice portion.
+If a candidate receives a score of 1 or 1.5 on the essay , there will be no composite score (a test score of 0 may be reported), and the candidate must retake both the essay and multiple choice portion.

 NOTE: Please note that individual essay scores are not reported.
 On the composite score, the multiple choice score results represent 65 percent of the composite, and the essay score represents 35 percent.